 There are great account execs and not-so-great ones, not just at Salesforce, but every company.
 But let’s be honest: there are knowledgeable software administrators and not-so-knowledgeable software administrators, too.

-If you’re expecting your Salesforce Account Executive to spoon feed you all knowledge about Salesforce, you’re likely to be disappointed.
+If you’re expecting your Salesforce Account Executive to spoon feed you all knowledge about Salesforce, you’re going to be disappointed.
 That’s what Trailhead and the Trailblazer Community are for, not to mention dozens of great Salesforce-related blogs and other forums.

 8. Understand the full TCO for any new feature before you contract with Salesforce for it.